|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed October 26, 1943 at 4:45pm

 Built by Consolidated.
 Delivered to the U. S. Navy (USN) as PBY-5 Catalina Bureau Number 2447.
 Assigned to Patrol Squadron 23 (VP-23) with side number 23-P-4.
 This Catalina was based at NAS Pearl Harbor (Ford Island Seaplane Base) on Ford Island inside Pearl Harbor.

 On December 7, 1941 this Catalina survived the first wave of the Japanese surprise attack against Pearl Harbor and Oahu undamaged.
 After the first wave, this Catalina took off on a search mission to locate the Japanese fleet piloted by 1st Pilot LCDR Massie Hughes, 2nd Pilot Lt.
 James Ogden and 3rd pilot AAMM1c Theuson.
-In his rush to take off, Hughes was wearing his pajamas beneath his uniform to take off right away.
+In his rush to take off, Hughes was still wearing his pajamas beneath his uniform.

-Afterwards, flown overseas across the Pacific to Australia.
+Afterwards, flown across the Pacific to Australia.
 By the middle of 1943, assigned to Patrol Squadron 101 (VP-101).
 No known nickname or nose art.
 During the middle of August 1943, Catalinas from VP-101 were tasked to provide air cover for ship movements between Australia and Port Moresby and operated from the Port Moresby Seaplane Base near Port Moresby.